rdutta2597/Youtube-Text-Data-Analysis/README.md

 2.Open Jupyter notebook,navigate and open <filename>.ipynb

-**Note:The notebook file is not readable through github like other notebook files.This might be because of larger file size,so please download it to view.**
+**Note:The notebook file might not be readable through github like other notebook files.This might be because of larger file size,so please download or u can view it from this link:https://bit.ly/3wiV7oN **